Registration for Spring 2019 Classes is now closed.

 Q: When exactly will the midweek classes be offered?

-Most midweek classes will begin on Wednesday, January 9th (be sure to check for your particular class).
+Most midweek classes will begin on Wednesday, April 3rd (be sure to check for your particular class).
 For classes that will be hosted at the building, doors will open at 6:00pm.
 Classes will begin at 6:30pm and end by 7:30-8:00pm.

 Q: Where should I begin if I am brand new?

 Welcome!
-We encourage you to to jump into the Foundations class this winter.
+We encourage you to jump into the Foundations class.

 Q: Do I need to take “Foundations” before taking other classes?